 Using shared resources increases the risk of the virus spreading H/M No unnecessary resources to be brought into school, parents are reminded that pupils are to leave toys, pencil cases and stationery at home.
 Pupils are permitted to bring in their school bag, their own named water bottle, and a packed lunch if they are not having a school prepared lunch.
 Parents reminded that they are to ensure that anything that has been brought into school has been cleaned and sanitised beforehand.
 All pupils to be provided with an individual stationary pack as this is very frequently used.
-Classroom based resources, such as books and games, can be used and shared within the year group bubble; these shoul be cleaned regularly, along with all frequently touched surfaces.
+Classroom based resources, such as books and games, can be used and shared within the year group bubble; these should be cleaned regularly, along with all frequently touched surfaces.
 All classes to be allocated with their own box of sporting equipment.
-Resources that are shared between year group bubbles, such as sports, art and science equipment should be cleaned frequently and meticulously and always between use by different bubbles.
+Resources that are shared between year group bubbles, such as sports, art and science equipment should be cleaned frequently and meticulously and always between bubbles, or rotated to allow them to be left unused and out of reach for a period of 48 hours (72 hours for plastics) between use by different bubbles.
 Any shared toys (including those with intricate parts), play equipment or materials that cannot be cleaned or disinfected should not be used.
 This includes soft toys.
 Sand, water, mud and playdough can be used if additional measures to reduce the risk of transmission are put into place (see below).
-Use of snack increases the risk of the virus spreading H/M apply it themselves if required and store by their locker.
+L Use of snack increases the risk of the virus spreading H/M (see below).
+Parents are encouraged to apply sunscreen to their child before school if required.
+Pupils bring their own sunscreen and apply it themselves if required and store by their locker.
 Staff in reception and KS1 to collect fruit from the kitchen.
-The staff should wash the fruit in bowls in the classroom before handing out to the children.
+The staff should wash the fruit in bowls in the classroom before L Getting changed for PE increases the H/M handing out to the children.
 Gloves should be worn by staff when handing out fruit.
 If pupils bring in their own snack they are to ensure it has been washed beforehand.
-Pupils to wash hands before eating their snack. e Yes L Getting changed for PE increases the risk of the infection spreading H/M In order to avoid pupils getting changed at school and potentially contaminating surfaces with their clothes, pupils should come into school wearing their PE kits on their PE days.
+Pupils to wash hands before eating their snack.
+In order to avoid pupils getting changed at school and Yes risk of the infection spreading ועו ער ו In order to avoid pupils getting changed at school and potentially contaminating surfaces with their clothes, pupils should come into school wearing their PE kits on their PE days.
 Pupils should bring in a thin raincoat/mac to wear outside for PE in light rain.
-Yes L
+L